 Two C5a receptors, C5aR (also known as C5aR1 or CD88) and C5aR2 (also known as C5L2 or GPR77), mediate the biological activities of C5a.
 Activation of C5aR has broadly acknowledged proinflammatory roles, while activation of C5aR2 remains controversial having both pro- and anti-inflammatory roles.
 In animal models of sepsis, anti-C5a treatment ameliorated the development of inflammatory responses and improved survival.
-In addition, experiment evidence suggests that blockade of C5aR signaling similarly improves survival in animals with sepsis.
+In addition, experimental evidence suggests that blockade of C5aR signaling similarly improves survival in animals with sepsis.
 Finally, C5aR antagonists have shown excellent therapeutic effects in numerous models of inflammatory diseases involving complement activation.

 Unlike its ligand C5a, C5aR can be pharmacologically inhibited by small molecules.
-In October 2021, Avacopan, an oral C5aR antagonist, received market approval in the USA as an adjunctive treatment in adults for severe active ANCA-associated vasculitis (specifically MPA and GPA) in combination with standard therapy including glucocorticoids.
+In October 2021, avacopan, an oral C5aR antagonist, received market approval in the United States as an adjunctive treatment in adults for severe active ANCA-associated vasculitis (specifically MPA and GPA) in combination with standard therapy including glucocorticoids.

 It is generally believed that blockade of C5a using antibodies offers a fast, complete, and safe way to control C5a-induced inflammation.
-The advantage of a small molecule inhibitor to C5aR is that it can be administered orally, thereby offering broad, long-term ease of administration to patients.
-Through proper clinical investigation of these small molecule C5aR antagonists in diseases induced by the activation of C5aR/C5aR axis, the safety and efficacy of these agents can be established.
-As such, the development of both, C5a and C5aR blocking agents, is necessary to combat a variety C5a/C5aR-associated diseases.
+The advantage of a low molecular weight compound inhibitor to C5aR is that it can be administered orally, thereby offering broad, long-term ease of administration to patients.
+Through proper clinical investigation of these small molecule C5aR antagonists in diseases induced by the activation of C5a/C5aR axis, the safety and efficacy of these agents can be established.

-Our proprietary anti-C5a/C5aR technology and product candidates
+Our proprietary anti-C5a/C5aR technologies and product candidates